This post may contain affiliate links. Please see our disclosure policy for more details.

 - More Lunch Box Resources

-How to make sandwiches for toddlers and kids
+How to make sandwiches for Kids

 We all get stuck in a sandwich rut at some point, so I put together this list of fun sandwich fillings for babies and kids that can easily be packed for daycare and preschool or enjoyed at home.